Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/influence/material/displacement.rst

    Control render faces with number of subdivides.
    (This can be combined with the above methods).
-   Displaces exactly the same Simple Subsurf, however the overhead of drawing extra faces can slow down editing.
+   Displaces exactly the same Simple Subsurf, however, the overhead of drawing extra faces can slow down editing.
 :doc:`Meta Objects </modeling/metas/introduction>`
    Control render faces with render wiresize.
 Small wire == more faces.